Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Instruction Data Collection

 \subsection{Procedure}

-We conducted two studies to collect natural language instruction data for Route 1 (R1) and Route 2 (R2), as shown in Figure~\ref{fig:routeMap}.
-The lengths of R1 and R2 are 53~m and 166~m respectively.
-The informed consent was obtained for all participants in both studies.
-For both studies, we obtained two instructions for one route: one asking participants to describe the route to a blind person with a navigation robot (first iteration) and another asking participants to describe the route after providing them with a brief description of the capability of the navigation robot (second iteration).
-The second instruction was collected to investigate whether instructions given by passersby equipped with the robot's knowledge would enable the model to achieve better performance, simulating actual usage of a VLN model where a blind user may provide sighted passersby with robot information to obtain refined instructions.
+We conducted two studies, one online and one onsite, to collect natural language instruction data for routes at three locations: a floor across three buildings in a university and two floors in a museum.
+We designed the route as shown in Fig.~\ref{fig:routeMap}.
+The studies were approved by our institutional review board (IRB), and informed consent was obtained from all participants.
+For each route, we obtained two rounds of instructions: one asking participants to describe the route to a blind person with a navigation robot naturally (first iteration) and another asking participants to describe the route after providing them with a brief description of the capability of the navigation robot (second iteration).
+The second instruction was collected to obtain more accurate memory-based instructions given by passersby.
+This was achieved by explaining the robot's capability (\eg, being able to detect objects) to the participants.
+It simulates a scenario where a blind user may provide sighted passersby with robot information to obtain refined instructions.
+We expect that telling them about robots' capabilities would enable VLN models to achieve better performance.

 In the first study, participants completed an online questionnaire designed to gather instructions that were similar to those in prior works.
-They were first presented with a scenario in which they communicated with a blind person accompanied by a navigation robot capable of following natural language instructions and 360$^{\circ}$ video walkthroughs of R1 or R2.
+They were first presented with a scenario in which they communicated with a blind person accompanied by a navigation robot capable of following natural language instructions and 360$^{\circ}$ video walkthroughs of two routes.
 They were then asked to type instructions to the destination.
-Then, participants were instructed to type in each route twice.
 They were allowed to re-watch the walkthrough videos at any time.
-All participants completed the task for both R1 and R2, with half starting with R1 and the other half with R2 to mitigate any order effect.
 We collected four instructions per participant.
-In total, 33 participants participated in the study, resulting in 132 instructions.
-The participants were unfamiliar with the university building.
-The study was conducted in Japan and the instructions were translated to English using GPT-4.
+In total, 78 participants participated in the study, resulting in 312 instructions.
+The participants were gathered through university recruitment or through an online survey platform, and all were unfamiliar with the shown routes.
+The study was conducted in Japan, and the instructions were translated into English using GPT-4.